ThePhD/sol2/docs/source/index.rst

 helping out
 -----------

+You can support sol2 development by `donating here`_.
+This is a time-consuming effort, so individuals who donate get to:

+- steer the direction and time spent on sol
+- get a role on the Discord server
+- get their name put up in the CONTRIBUTORS list
+- put something of their choice on sol2's README or the documentation's front page

-You can support the library by submitting pull requests to fix anything (the code, typos, even contribute your own examples).
+You can also help out the library by submitting pull requests to fix anything or add anything you think would be helpful!
+This includes making small, useful examples of something you haven't seen, or fixing typos and bad code in the documentation.

-You can support me and my family by `donating a little something here`_.

-Thank you for using sol2!
+Finally, `come join in Discord`_!

 Indices and tables
 ==================